isw-kudos/kudos-docs/docs/badges/index.md

 Recent Updates

-All activity performed on the Stream Entries can be viewed on the Recent Updates tab of the Kudos News Gadget.
+All activity performed on the Stream Entries can be viewed on the Recent Updates tab of the Huddo News Gadget.
 This includes the creation of the original entry as well as all comments and likes on the entry.
 This allows you to see who responded and when.
 To make things even simpler, all timestamps are updated in real time, so you are never misinformed!